 One of the key aspects of the work from home vs work from office debate is the kind of work environment the organization fosters.
 It is no surprise that to survive in a corporate setting, one needs to have skin as thick as hide.
 Your work environment has the power to make or break your productivity-streak and motivation.

 Employees don’t have much of a choice in or control over their work environment within an office setting.
 Whether it is an annoying co-worker or other logistical issues, you just have to go along with it.
 At home, one has the option to optimise their workspace as per their requirements and preferences.

-Work From Home vs Work From Office: Where does the Future Lie?
+Work From Home vs Work From Office: Which is Better?